tpot/chef-fossology/README.md

 This cookbook installs and configures the [FOSSology](http://fossology.org) open source analysis tool.

-FOSSology describes its mission
+FOSSology describes its mission as to

->  ... to build a community to facilitate the study of Free and Open Source
+>  ... build a community to facilitate the study of Free and Open Source
 >  Software by providing free and open source data analysis tools.

 Single-server and multi-node configurations are supported by this cookbook.